MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/js-http-adapter/index.md

 > For more information on XSL transformation, refer to the user documentation.

 ## Creating a SOAP-based service request
-You can use the `MFP.Server.invokeHttp` method to create a **SOAP** envelope, which can be sent directly.
+You can use the `MFP.Server.invokeHttp` API method to create a **SOAP** envelope.

-To call a SOAP-based service in an HTTP adapter, you must encode the SOAP XML envelope within the request body.
+Note: To call a SOAP-based service in a JavaScript HTTP adapter, you must encode the SOAP XML envelope within the request body using **E4X**.
-Encoding XML within JavaScript is simple: just use **E4X**, which is officially part of JavaScript 1.6.
-You can use this technology to encode any type of XML document, not only SOAP envelopes.

-Use JavaScript to create a SOAP Envelope.
-It is possible to insert JavaScript code and variables into SOAP XML.
-Such additional code is evaluated at run time. e.g. The `{countryName}` will be evaluated as the real value of variable `countryName`.

 ```js
 var request =